oicr-ibc/cssscl/README.rst

       $ cssscl build_dbs --help

-2. Perform the classification of the sequences in the test set
+*Step 2*.
+Perform the classification of the sequences in the test set

  .. code-block:: bash